At the King's Head, a lion modelled in clay (6)

 'at' means one lot of letters go next to another.

-'head' suggests taking the first letters.
+'head' indicates taking the first letters.

-The initial letter of 'kings' is 'k'.
+The first letter of 'kings' is 'k'.

 'ka'+'olin'='KAOLIN'